top of page

 Scared that we weren't ready to step into the adult world, we scrambled for solutions to start life off on the right foot.

-We became laser-focused on building financial security for our family, surrounding our soon-to-be child with a safe neighborhood and great school, and building wealth to pay for his college education.
+We became laser-focused on building financial security for our family, ensuring our soon-to-be child grew up in a safe neighborhood and attended a great school, and building wealth to pay for his college education.

 We did the unusual, which any usual person like me can do.